 Why is it called Hong Kong Finish?

 The garment industry was very important to the growth of Hong Kong.
-Many of the garment pieces were sent out to sewists to add a bias seam finish to the parts before the garments was put together, thus being called the Hong Kong Finish.
+Sewists added a bias seam finish to component parts before final garment assembly, thus the name Hong Kong Finish.

 Can I use store bought bias tape to do the bias seam finish on my seams?

 Yes!
-To use store bought bias tape, you can open the fold for the first seam and then turn it to the inside for the second seam, making it super easy to finish your seams on the inside of your garment.
+To use store bought bias tape, you can open the fold for the first seam.
+Then turn it to the inside for the second seam.
+That makes it super easy to finish your seams on the inside of your garment.

 How should I finish the sleeve armscye seams?

-You can bind the body of the garment and the top of the sleeve separately, but generally if you bind them together after the armscye seam is sewn with one strip of bias tape it will work better.
-Since you don’t press this seam open, the one strip of bias tape reduces bulk and finishes the seam off nicely.
+You can bind the body of the garment and the top of the sleeve separately.
+But it usually works better to sew them together with one strip of bias after the sewing armscye seam.
+Since you don’t press this seam open, one strip of bias tape reduces bulk and finishes the seam off nicely.

 What’s the difference between a bound seam and a Hong Kong finish?

-A bound seam generally uses a strip of fabric cut on the straight of grain and is suitable for straight seams.
+A bound seam generally uses a strip of fabric cut on the straight of grain, most suitable for straight seams.
 Hong Kong finish uses bias strips of fabric which will easily fold around curved seams.